nh-server/switch-guide/docs/extras/updating.md

 7. Hit `Select firmware` in the bottom right hand corner of the screen.
 8. Hit `Start installation`.
 Let it do its thing.
 9. Reboot when it is done.
-10. Once rebooted, make sure everything works ok, and if you want check ur firmware in `Settings -> System`
+10. Once rebooted, make sure everything works ok, and if you want check your firmware in `Settings -> System`.